claudioverardo/roboeye/README.md

 To run an example of trajectory generation, perform in order the following steps:

 1. Create a m-file to set the parameters of the trajectory generator tool.
 An example containing the default parameters is [/assets/config_files/config_generate_trajectory.m](./assets/config_files/config_generate_trajectory.m).
 2. Launch the trajectory generator tool by calling [generate_trajectory.m](./src/robot_trajectory_planning/generate_trajectory.m).

 To run the above steps you can launch the script [run_generate_trajectory.m](./src/scripts/run_generate_trajectory.m).
+Please note that the targets from vision are disabled.
 The following images shows two results that can be obtained.

 ![Trajectory1](./docs/trajectory/traj_1keypoints.png) |  ![Trajectory3](./docs/trajectory/traj_3keypoints.png)
 :-:|:-: